VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 observer_lon = -121.8949
 observer_alt = 0           # Altitude in meters

-# The URL isn't just some string, it also contains a bunch of variables introduced earlier in the code to function
+# The URL isn't just some string; it also contains a bunch of variables introduced earlier in the code to function
 url = (
     f"https://api.n2yo.com/rest/v1/satellite/positions/48274/{observer_lat}/{observer_lon}/{observer_alt}/1?apiKey={api_key}"
 )